zyrolasting/unlike-assets/README.md

 To run tests, run `raco test **/*.test.rkt` in the repository top-level directory.

-If this project helps you, please [show your support :heart: with a donation](https://www.paypal.com/paypalme2/sagegerard).
+For guaranteed support on short notice, consider [purchasing a subscription](https://sagegerard.com/subscribe.html).

 ## Planned features